nhsconnect/gpconnect/pages/accessrecord/accessrecord_development_html_implementation_guide.md

 Consumer systems **MUST** compare the returned structured patient demographic data (supplied by the provider system as structured data) against the demographic data held in the consumer system.

-If differences exist then the consumer system **MUST** show an alert/warning and provide details of which fields/values are different between the two systems.
+If differences exist, then the consumer system **MUST** show an alert/warning and provide details of which fields/values are different between the two systems.

 The following data **MUST** be cross checked between consumer and returned provider data.
 Any differences between these fields **MUST** be brought to the attention of the user.